rurico/flutter_video_compress/.github/ISSUE_TEMPLATE/bug_template.md

 ### Backtracking step (if has)
   1. open application
-  2. touch xxx 5 times
+  2. touch somewhere 5 times
   3. crash

 ### Code Example (if has)